Utah school profile

 University of UtahUSHE

 At the University of Utah, net price is what families actually pay after grants and scholarships.
-For families earning $0–$30,000, that was about $13K per year, higher than the median among USHE four-year colleges in Utah ($10K), and lower than the median among colleges nationwide ($15K).
+For families in the $0–$30,000 income band, that was about $13K per year, higher than the median among USHE four-year colleges in Utah ($10K), and lower than the median among colleges nationwide ($15K).

 Finish on time means completing within the normal time frame for the degree (for example, six years for a four-year bachelor's degree).
 About 65% of students finished on time, higher than the median among USHE four-year colleges in Utah (53%), and higher than the median among colleges nationwide (58%).
 That is lower than the 86% of full-time freshmen who returned for year 2.